subisisir-oss/Power-BI-Projects/Zomato_Data_Analytics/README.md

 ## Files in this folder
 - `Zomato_Analytics_dashboard_PBI.pbix` — Power BI report file (main dashboard)
-- `data/` — (optional) cleaned CSV / sample data used for the report
+- `data/` — sample data used for the report
 - `README.md` — project overview (this file)
-- `screenshots/` — (optional) screenshots of the dashboard for quick preview
+- `screenshots/` — screenshots of the dashboard for quick preview

 ## Technical Details
 - Tools: Power BI Desktop, Power Query, DAX